 A high ADR may mean you make maximum money during high season or in-demand periods, but it could cause your occupancy to drop outside of these times.

-A higher occupancy rate shows that your calendar was more likely to be booked over a given time period.
-However, to push this up, you may need to reduce your nightly rate, depending on factors such as location or time of year.
+To increase your occupancy rate, you may need to reduce your nightly rate, depending on factors such as location or time of year.
 A lower ADR usually translates to higher Occupancy and vice versa.

 4. CAC